Three-coloring triangle-free graphs on surfaces I. Extending a coloring to a disk with one triangle: Auxiliary results

 \junk{ More can be said about the critical graphs of girth $5$. shows the following characterization\footnote{Theorem~\ref{thm-planechar} was originally formulated in \cite{thom-surf} in a slightly different setting: the described graphs have the property that there exists a precoloring of $R$ that does not extend to $H$, but extends to every proper subgraph of $H$ that contains $R$.
 However, every $\{R\}$-critical graph $G$ has a subgraph $G'$ with this property.
 Also, every face of $G'$ of length at most $7$ is also a face of $G$ (see Lemma~\ref{lemma-crsub} below).
 We conclude that $G$ is one of the graphs described in Theorem~\ref{thm-planechar}.} of critical graphs with precolored face of length at most $12$: }

 \begin{theorem} \mylabel{thm-planechar} Let $H$ be a plane graph of girth at least five, and let $C$ be a facial cycle in $H$ of length $k\le11$.
-If $H$ is $C$-critical, then \begin{itemize} \item[(a)] $k\ge8$, $V(H)=V(C)$ and $C$ is not induced, or \item[(b)] $k\ge 9$, $H-V(C)$ is a tree with at most $k-8$ vertices, and every vertex of $V(H)-V(C)$ has degree three in $G$, or \item[(c)] $k\ge 10$ and $H-V(C)$ is a connected graph with at most $k-5$ vertices containing exactly one cycle, and the length of this cycle is five.
+If $H$ is $C$-critical, then \begin{itemize} \item[(a)] $k\ge8$, $V(H)=V(C)$ and $C$ is not induced, or \item[(b)] $k\ge 9$, $H-V(C)$ is a tree with at most $k-8$ vertices, and every vertex of $V(H)-V(C)$ has degree three in $H$, or \item[(c)] $k\ge 10$ and $H-V(C)$ is a connected graph with at most $k-5$ vertices containing exactly one cycle, and the length of this cycle is five.
 Furthermore, every vertex of $V(H)-V(C)$ has degree three in $H$. \end{itemize} \end{theorem}

 {\bf Proof.} Since $H$ is $C$-critical, there exists a $3$-coloring of $C$ that does not extend to a $3$-coloring of $G$.
-By~\cite[Theorem~2.5]{thom-surf} or~\cite[Theorem~3.0.2]{WalPhD} there exists a subgraph $H'$ of $H$ such that $C$ is a subgraph of $H'$ and $H'$ satisfies one of (a)--(c).
+Theorem~2.5 of \cite{thom-surf} (as well as independently proved Theorem~3.0.2 of \cite{WalPhD}) states that there exists a subgraph $H'$ of $H$ such that $C$ is a subgraph of $H'$ and $H'$ satisfies one of (a)--(c).
 We claim that $H=H'$.
 Indeed, otherwise the $C$-criticality of $H$ implies that there exists a $3$-coloring of $C$ that does not extend to a $3$-coloring of $H$, but extends to a $3$-coloring $\phi$ of $H'$.
 By applying~\cite[Theorem~2.5]{thom-surf} or~\cite[Theorem~3.0.2]{WalPhD} to every face of $H'$ we deduce that $\phi$ extends to every face of $H'$, and hence extends to a $3$-coloring of $H$, a contradiction.~

 We will need a version of Theorem~\ref{grotzsch5cycle} that allows the existence of a triangle.
 Such a result was attempted by Gr\"unbaum~\cite{grunbaum}, but his proof is not correct.
 A correct proof was found by Aksionov~\cite{aksenov}.
 The result of Aksionov together with Theorem~\ref{thm-gimbel} gives the following characterization of critical graphs with a triangle and a precolored face of length at most five.